-Clackmannanshire is a beautiful place set at the centre of Scotland.
-It is an area with a significant industrial heritage of mining, brewing and textiles.
-It remains an area with a relatively significant manufacturing base and retains a number of businesses related to the drinks industry including brewing, yeast making and bottle making.
-Its business base has some significant international players as well as key locally based larger employers.
+Clackmannanshire nestles at the centre of Scotland.
+The area has substantial industrial heritage in mining, brewing and textiles.
+It remains an area with a significant manufacturing base and retains a number of businesses related to the drinks industry including: brewing, yeast making and bottle making.

-Like much of Scotland the largest proportion of its businesses are small or micro-businesses in an array of sectors.
+As with much of Scotland, the largest part of the area’s businesses are small or micro-businesses in a wide range of sectors.

-The Council will be producing a new economic strategy in 2021 which will have Wellbeing Economy principles and Community Wealth Building at its heart.
+The Council is developing a new economic strategy which will have Wellbeing Economy principles and Community Wealth Building at its heart.

 Development & Environment